top of page

 After you say "I Do"

-Where to find your marriage license:
+Where to get a certified marriage license:

 To obtain a certified copy of your marriage license, you must present valid picture identification issued by a governmental organization.

-The fee for a certified copy of a vital record (from state or local registrars) is approximately $20.
+The fee for a certified copy of a vital record (from state or local registrars) is approximately $22.00.

 bottom of page